Lucian Lamar Knight: Career

-Journalism was his first love.
-For ten years, he was on the staff of The Atlanta Constitution, serving as literary editor during the period of 1892-1902.
+For ten years, Knight served on the staff of The Atlanta Constitution, serving as literary editor during the period of 1892-1902.
 Here he was associated with Joel Chandler Harris in the writing of editorials; and when Knight's first work came from the press, it carried an introduction from "Uncle Remus".

-Under a powerful conviction of duty, Knight, in 1902, relinquished his writing and eentered the theological seminary at Princeton to prepare himself for the Presbyterian ministry.
+Under a powerful conviction of duty, Knight, in 1902, relinquished his writing and entered the theological seminary at Princeton to prepare himself for the Presbyterian ministry.
 While here he also took post-graduate work in the university and received his degree of Master of Arts.
 Before completing his studies, he was called to the Central Presbyterian Church of Washington, D.C., the church of which President Woodrow Wilson later became a member.
 While at Princeton, Knight studied under Wilson and was also a frequent visitor in the Wilson home.
 Ill health necessitated an abandonment of Knight's ministerial career.

 After several months spent in foreign travel, he returned home but little improved, and on the advice of his physician, he went to Southern California, where he remained for two years (1906–08), spending most of his time on Catalina Island.
 His first work was written at Avalon, a fisherman's village, on Catalina Island.
 Here he wrote the two volumes which composed the Reminiscenses.

 At the invitation of his alma mater, Knight returned to deliver the alumni address at the University of Georgia, and took for his subject, "Lee's Old War Horse; an Appeal Before the Bar of Public Opinion on Behalf of Lieutenant-general James Longstreet."
 On recovering his health, he accepted the associate-editorship of the Atlanta Georgian in 1909.
 Besides contributing to The Library of Southern Literature the sketches of two Georgians, Benjamin H. Hill and Thomas E. Watson, Knight compiled the Dictionary of Southern Authors, Vol. XV.
 He also assisted in the compilation of Memoirs of Georgia (1895), Modern Eloquence (1900), and other works.

 Knight was the compiler of the official records of Georgia. delivered literary and historical addresses in various parts of the South.
 Knight served as second vice-president of the publishing firm of Martin & Hoyt, Atlanta, and vice-president of the John B. Daniel company.

 As a public speaker, Knight was constantly in demand.
 He was widely traveled, having several times crossed the ocean.